prableen07/prableen07/README.md

 <h2 align="left">Hi 👋!
-My name is Prableen Kaur and I'm an Analyst, from Ahmedabad </h2>
+My name is Prableen Kaur, and I'm an Analyst from Ahmedabad</h2>

 ###